All The Things you Probably Won't be Told about The Yorkshire Terrier!

 It is just something genetic about their breed that makes it harder for them to get this connection.
 With that being said, you need to be compassionate when they do have accidents.

 You will then want to praise them for finishing their business in the designated area.
-You will find that Yorkies who are left alone often have the hardest time with being housebroken.
+You will find that dogs who are left alone often have the hardest time with being housebroken.
 This is because the constant reinforcement is missing.

-Make sure you completely clean up the mess inside where your Yorkie uses the bathroom.
+Make sure you completely clean up the mess inside where your dog uses the bathroom.
 If the scent of it lingers there is a very good indication this will attract them to do the act in that spot again.

 Yorkshire terriers are wonderful dogs to have around.
 They can be a part of your home for a good 10-15 years depending on their health.
 Don’t let the fact that they can be difficult to housebreak prevent you from all the other good things they offer.